WATSON 747 (Clonazepam 1 mg)

 Pill imprint WATSON 747 has been identified as Clonazepam 1 mg.

-Clonazepam is used in the treatment of anxiety; panic disorder; bipolar disorder; sleep paralysis; chronic myofascial pain (and more), and belongs to the drug classes benzodiazepine anticonvulsants, benzodiazepines.
+Clonazepam is used in the treatment of anxiety; benzodiazepine withdrawal; bipolar disorder; panic disorder; insomnia (and more), and belongs to the drug classes benzodiazepine anticonvulsants, benzodiazepines.
 There is positive evidence of human fetal risk during pregnancy.
 Clonazepam 1 mg has a low potential for abuse relative to the drugs in schedule 3.
 The drug has a currently accepted medical use in treatment in the United States.
 Abuse of the drug may lead to limited physical dependence or psychological dependence relative to the drugs in schedule 3.